Standards of Care for the Health of Transgender and Gender Diverse People: Version 8

 The eighth version, titled "Standards of Care for the Health of Transgender and Gender Diverse People", was published in 2022.
 It gives recommendations for health professionals in eighteen chapters.
 The guidelines were developed by a multidisciplinary committee of experts, building on previous versions and using the Delphi method.
 Version 8 is the first one to include a chapter on adolescent care separate from that on the care of children.
 This version of the protocol gives no specific age limits for treatments, emphasizing the need to decide individually for each patient.
 It was criticized for suggesting that young people may come to believe they are transgender through social influence.

 An earlier draft was criticized by transgender advocates and healthcare providers for including requirements that adolescents evidence "several years" of gender incongruence and that they must undergo comprehensive diagnostic assessments, which was regarded as pathologizing and gatekeeping.
 The final draft maintained the requirement of an assessment but changed "several years" to "marked and sustained over time".
 The draft also lowered recommended age minimums to 14 for hormone treatments, 15 for mastectomies, 16 for breast augmentation and facial surgeries, and 17 for genital surgeries and hysterectomies.
 Assistant Secretary Levine of the US Department of Health and Human Services (HHS) recommended removing the age limits, which WPATH declined.
 WPATH removed the age limits from the final draft after the American Academy of Pediatrics said they'd withdraw support of the guidelines if they did not.

 In August 2024, the Republican chairwoman Lisa McClain of the U.S. Congress Subcommittee on Health Care and Financial Services opened a probe into alleged "political interference" with WPATH's guidelines from the HHS.
 The guidelines became a focus of controversy during the debate over the Scottish government's Gender Recognition Reform Bill in 2022.
 Opponents of the bill highlighted the chapter on eunuchs, which proposes eunuch be considered a gender identity, and criticised NHS Scotland's association with WPATH.
 NHS England commissioned the Cass Review to create guidelines for transgender people in England.
 A systematic review into international guidelines published as part of the review was published in 2024 and stated that WPATH SOC 8 lacked "developmental rigour and transparency".
-NHS England in March 2024 updated their guidelines and stated that for children and adolescents they do not follow WPATH 8.

 Populations

-Issues specific to certain demographics, including adults, children, and adolescents, are described in chapters 5–11 of version 8.
+Issues specific to certain demographics, including adults, children, and adolescents, as described in chapters 5–11 of version 8: